 Cleary, I let my emotions slip by posting this on my personal Facebook profile on 20th November 2010.
 Perhaps this was my way of opening up.
 To be honest, the first few days I was suffering a lot of fatigue and brain fog from the morphine/painkillers.
 The thought of posting stuff on Facebook was far from my thoughts.
 I was receiving newspapers from day 3 but could not even focus for more than a couple of minutes.
 Then on 20th November 2010, I got hold of my tablet and typed “Feeling perkier”.
 It was a milestone.

 That was 11 days after the surgery, so I guess it took a while to feel almost normal.
 I had a big surgery!
 I had some issues along the way.
 But after 10 days I had got through these issues with the help of the doctors and nurses and felt stronger, the light at the end of this particular tunnel was shining brighter than ever before.

-To say there wasn’t a time during those 18 days when I was scared. would not be truthful.
-I once got a message from someone who said, after reading this article, that it scared her.
-I’m so sorry that person was scared, I don’t want to scare anyone, I wanted to tell my story the way it happened but at the same time providing hope given that it was such a long time ago and I feel fine.
+To say there wasn’t a time during those 18 days when I was scared would not be truthful.
+I once got a message from someone who said, after reading my surgery experience article, that it scared her.
+I’m so sorry that person was scared, I don’t want to scare anyone, I wanted to tell my story the way it happened but at the same time provide hope given that it was such a long time ago and I feel fine.

 Check out my 2010 surgery Parts 1 and 2 below: